 - a.
-Ensure that the care coordinator verifies that the PASRR screenings and evaluations were completed prior to the enrollee's admission into a nursing facility. - b.
+Ensure that the care coordinator verifies that the PASRR required in Rule 59G-1.040, F.A.C. is in the enrollee's nursing facility record. - b.
 Report the most recent Pre-admission Screening and Resident Review (PASRR) date for enrollees entering or residing in a nursing facility in accordance with Section XIV, Reporting Requirements and the Managed Care Plan Report Guide.